Lodovico Mortara: Judicial career

 In 1902, at the peak of his academic career, Mortara decided to leave academia to become a magistrate.
 He was general prosecutor in the Court of Appeal of Cagliari in 1905, first president in the Court of Appeal of Ancona in 1906, general prosecutor of the Court of Cassation of Palermo in 1909. and then of the Court of Cassation of Florence and that of Rome in 1911.

 Finally, he became First President of the Court of Cassation of Rome, a position he held until 1923, when the new fascist regime forced him into early retirement on the pretext of creating a single Supreme Court.
+In any event, as proof of Mussolini’s hostility, “only a note written by the Prime Minister himself to minister Oviglio was discovered.
+The directive—for such it was—carries no date, but the date ‘5 June 1923’ is penciled on it, and it states: ‘For Oviglio.
+Mortara cannot be President of the Unified Court of Cassation.’
+Needless to say, the order was carried out.”.

 As a magistrate, Mortara dealt with all sorts of controversies; for example, during his presidency of the Court of Appeal of Ancona in 1906, he upheld the right of ten women teachers from Senigallia to be registered on the electoral lists.
 He thought a lot about the right of women to be included in the political fabric, despite the prejudices of the time.
 Later on in a 1922 judgement, he affirmed the unconstitutionality of a decree of the Mussolini government.